sig-gis/SEPAL-CEO/docs/index.md

     ![An example from TimeSync](images/TimeSync_example.JPG)

-For more information on TimeSync, including an online tutorial (for version 2 of TimeSync), go to:[ timesync.forestry.oregonstate.edu/tutorial.html]( timesync.forestry.oregonstate.edu/tutorial.html).
+For more information on TimeSync, including an online tutorial (for version 2 of TimeSync), go to: [http://timesync.forestry.oregonstate.edu/tutorial.html](http://timesync.forestry.oregonstate.edu/tutorial.html).
 There you can register for an account and work through an online tutorial with examples and watch a recorded TimeSync training session.
 You can also find the manual for version 3 of TimeSync here:[ http://timesync.forestry.oregonstate.edu/training/TimeSync_V3_UserManual_doc.pdf]( http://timesync.forestry.oregonstate.edu/training/TimeSync_V3_UserManual_doc.pdf), and an introductory presentation here: [https://timesync.forestry.oregonstate.edu/training/TimeSync_V3_UserManual_presentation.pdf](https://timesync.forestry.oregonstate.edu/training/TimeSync_V3_UserManual_presentation.pdf).

 **LandTrendr**